About Mark S. Young

 Mark holds a BS in Psychology and Economics from McGill University, as well as an MPA in Nonprofit Management and an MA in Hebrew and Judaic Studies from New York University.
 Mark is a board officer of JPRO Network and a past board chair of Advancing Jewish Professionals of NYC (now JPRO NYC), and is a frequent presenter at conferences and events for Jewish Community Professionals.

-Mark lives in Hartsdale, NY with his wife, Rabbi Mara Young, and two children, Noah Sadie and Asher Russell.
+Mark lives in Hartsdale, NY with his wife, Rabbi Mara Young, two children, Noah and Asher, and rescue dog Lucky.